 High School Programming Contest

 The 26th Annual K-State High School Programming Contest, sponsored by the department of computer science, will be held November 1, 2017, from 9:30 a.m. to 4 p.m. at the K-State Alumni Center.

 The contest is open to all high school students, and all area high schools are invited to participate in this event.
 Each team consists of up to four students and one laptop per team.
 There are two competition divisions: a beginning division for students who have completed at most one semester of programming and have no more than one year programming experience, and an advanced division open to all high school students.

 Because different schools use different types of machines and programming languages, teams must provide their own computers and software.
 Any programming language may be used for the contest.

 The contest will consist of five rounds.
 During rounds one through four, teams will have 25 minutes to solve a given programming problem.
 During round five, teams will have 40 minutes to solve two programming problems.
 Teams correctly solving the problem within the allotted time will receive 20 points.
 Furthermore, a team that correctly solves the problem before the time has elapsed will receive an additional point for each remaining minute.
 No points will be given for incorrect solutions.
 The contest, therefore, encourages teams to find correct solutions quickly.
 Teams may resubmit once after an incorrect submission.
 The points for a correct answer on the second submission will be 10 points plus the time remaining.

 One boxed lunch will be provided for each student and adviser registered.
 However, if your student has any dietary restrictions, please have them bring an alternate meal.
-Also there a meal trucks, Panda Express and Subway available at the Student Union.
+There are also meal trucks, Panda Express and Subway available at the Student Union.